Green Bonds Attract Private Sector Climate Finance

-At the World Economic Forum in Davos in early 2014, World Bank Group President Jim Yong Kim urged more investors to get involved and called for doubling 2013's annaul green bond market issuances by the UN Secretary-General's Climate Summit in September.
+At the World Economic Forum in Davos in early 2014, World Bank Group President Jim Yong Kim urged more investors to get involved and called for doubling 2013's annual green bond market issuances by the UN Secretary-General's Climate Summit in September.

-The market, with $11 billion in bonds issued in 2013, passed that goal in July, and ended the year with over US$35 billion in new issuances in 2014.
+The market, with about US$11 billion in new green bonds issued in 2013, passed that goal in July, and ended the year with over US$35 billion in new issuances in 2014.

 Utilities and corporates lead charge for further market expansion

 The involvement of the multilateral development banks has expanded interest in green bonds, with government agencies, municipalities, and more recently utilities and corporations finding ways to use the financial instruments.

 State of Massachusetts, Ile de France, and Export Development Canada have all issued green bonds.
-In May 2014, the French utility GDF Suez issued the largest green bond to date, a 2.5 billion euro ($3.4 billion) bond to fund renewal energy projects that was more than three times oversubscribed.
+In May 2014, the French utility GDF Suez issued the largest green bond, a 2.5 billion euro (US$3.4 billion) bond to fund renewal energy projects that was more than three times oversubscribed.
 It was nearly twice the size of the previous 1.4 billion euro record set by EDF in November 2013.

 Another key driver of the market is the growing number of asset managers with mandates to increase investment in instruments that support low-carbon growth.
-For example, BlackRock was selected by Zurich Insurance in November 2013, to manage a green bond portfolio of USD 1 billion.
+For example, BlackRock was selected by Zurich Insurance in November 2013, to manage a green bond portfolio of US$1 billion.